moves123/Networking/readme.txt

-This is the Readme file for the submission for user 554939.
+This is the Readme file for the submission

 This contains the client called location and the server called location server: